pepperell-lab/saprophyticus/README.md

 # saprophyticus
-Data and scripts associated with S. saprophyticus selection project
+Data and scripts associated with 'Adaptation of Staphylococcus saprophyticus at the host-pathogen interface'.

+#### accessions.txt
+Accession numbers for sequence data used in this study.

-### strain_description.txt
+#### strain_description.txt
 Table with metadata for all S. saprophyticus genomes used in these analyses.

 ### alignments
 #### masked\_sapro\_merged\_072516\_withRef.fasta
 An alignment of _S. saprophyticus_ with ATCC15305 as the reference genome.
 Genomes were